dannguy1/MeshLog-Analyzer/docs/overview/MeshLog_Concept_Review_Overview.md

 ---

-**Status**: Production-ready platform validated through the MeshLog implementation; concept evaluation should focus on confirming deployment alignment, agent documentation updates, and planned extensibility.
+**Status**: Platform implemented and validated through the MeshLog deployment; concept evaluation should focus on confirming deployment alignment, agent documentation updates, and planned extensibility.